Setup / Install

 When you have Visual Studio 2010+ and the NuGet extension installed (pre-installed on any newer versions of Visual Studio), you can simply type the following three commands and you will have Chocolatey installed on your machine.

-Install-Package chocolatey Initialize-Chocolatey Uninstall-Package chocolatey
+• Install-Package chocolatey

 Install using NuGet.exe from PowerShell